 Boats for rent can be found near the lake along with other visitor attractions in Ely, also known as the doorway to the Superior National Forest, which offers even more attractions aside from the lake itself.
 The options at this lake and the parts surrounding it are endless.

 11. Sand Lake

-Giving water access to other lakes, Sand Lake’s 4,382 forested acres paves the way for Anglers to obtain a different experience from the other lakes.
+Nestled in Itasca county and giving water access to other lakes, Sand Lake’s 4,382 forested acres paves the way for Anglers to obtain a different experience from the other lakes.

 12. Lake Kabetogama

-Meeting the Canadian border, Lake Kabetogama contains a variety of wildlife both in and out of its waters.
+At the Canadian border, Lake Kabetogama contains a variety of wildlife both in and out of its waters.
 The lake and its surrounding area have something for everybody.